calvinchengkw/calvinchengkw.github.io/_pages/consulting.md

 * Policy impact evaluation
 * In-depth subject matter reports and case studies
 * Economic analysis, modelling, and projections
-* Data visualiation and communication
+* Data visualisation and communication
 * Economics and policy consulting for politics

 ## ▶ Selected past and current projects: